dynamsoft-docs/document-normalizer-docs-mobile/programming/ios/user-guide.md

 &nbsp;

-### Main ViewController for Realtime Detection of Quads
+### Implementing ViewController for Realtime Detection of Quads

-In the main view controller, your app will scan documents via video streaming and display the detect quadrilateral area on the screen.
-First of all, import the headers in the ViewController file.
+In the main *ViewController*, the app will scan documents via video and display the detected quadrilateral area on the screen.
+First of all, import the headers in the *ViewController* file.

    <div class="sample-code-prefix"></div>
    >- Objective-C